denzellm-tvd/comp2000-simulation-assignment-individual/worksheet-7.md

     }
 }
 ```

 <br>

 **3.2.** List every place your code handles exceptions (try/catch, throws, custom exception classes).
 What error is each protecting against?
+* Ant.java in the object constructor `public Ant(Cell position)`
+It protects against IllegalArgumentExceptions as the ant position cannot be null.
+* Cell.java in the `evaporate()` method
+It protects against IllegalArgumentExceptions as the evaporation rate must be between 0-1.
+*

 **3.3.** Paste a code snippet showing either a generic class/method or a try/catch block.